-All employees on the Wildland Fire Team shall be provided with Department-provided equipment and protective wildland PPE meeting WAC 296-305-07012 and as detailed in Policy Admin 102-B Uniform Clothing Standard for Uniformed Employees.
+All employees on the Wildland Fire Team shall have Department provided equipment and protective wildland PPE meeting WAC 296-305-07012 and as detailed in Policy Admin 102-B Uniform Clothing Standard for Uniformed Employees and Admin 102-E Specialized Equipment.

-All protective equipment and clothing shall meet the 2005 NFPA 1977 standards or the current standard if the above standard becomes obsolete.
+All protective equipment and clothing shall meet the 2005 NFPA 1977 standards or current standard if the above standard becomes obsolete.